PerfectlySoft/Perfect-ZooKeeper/README.md

 #### Load Data Synchronously

-To load data from a ZNode synchronously, simply call `load("/path/to")`, and it will return a tuple of (Value: String, Stat):
+To load data from a ZNode synchronously, simply call `load("/path/to")`, and it will return a tuple of `(value: String, stat: Stat)`, which stands for data value and status of the node:

 ``` swift
 let (value, stat) = try z.load("/path/to")